jwharm/java-gi/website/docs/advanced.md

 ## Creating a Gtk composite template class

-To create a Gtk composite template class (partially specified in a ui definition in XML or Blueprint format), read [these instructions](templates.md).
+To create a Gtk composite template class (coupled to a ui definition in XML or Blueprint format), read [these instructions](templates.md).